 - Membership of the Conference Committee may include both NEGEA Steering Committee members and others from NEGEA affiliated institutions.

 - The Conference Chair will communicate at least monthly with the NEGEA Chair and Steering Committee.
-Detailed plans for the regional education meeting, including budget information, will be presented twice annually by the Conference Chair to the Steering Committee at their business meetings at the AAMC Annual Meeting and the NEGEA annual conference.
+Detailed plans for the Annual Conference, including budget information, will be presented twice annually by the Conference Chair to the Steering Committee at their business meetings at the AAMC Annual Meeting and the NEGEA Annual Conference.